 - Check the Include Total at the end checkbox to have a subtotal created for this Category.

 - To see the report in the Report Designer, click Finish.

-Note: For information on the Toolbar and all its features, see Maneuvering the Toolbar.
+For information on the Toolbar and all its features, see the Using the Toolbar article

 To add the next layer of intricacy to your articles you'll want to create grouping within the present data.
-To read more, continue to this article.
+To read more, continue to Grouping Basics.